Haven-Logomark-White

 Who is the IOP for?

 Our Intensive Outpatient Program is intended for women who are struggling with substance use disorder and would benefit from the more structured intervention of this intensive weekly care model.
-Before entering this program, patients will be evaluated based on American Society of Addiction Medicine (ASAM) criteria and psychosocial assessment to identify whether intensive outpatient care is the most appropriate option.
+Before entering this program, members will be evaluated based on American Society of Addiction Medicine (ASAM) criteria and psychosocial assessment to identify whether intensive outpatient care is the most appropriate option.
 Typically, intensive outpatient recovery is right for individuals who are experiencing a high degree of disruption in their daily lives due to substance use disorder or those who are currently in outpatient care and not making appropriate progress with that program.

 What happens after intensive outpatient care?